Joseph-01/node-typescript-test-tutorials/README.md

-# node-typescript-test-tuts
+# node-typescript-setup-config
-learning testing backend services with typescript
+typescript configuration for nodejs